-"Arbitration Act (No.2) B.E.
-2562" which became effective on 14.
-April 2019 addresses only the appointment of foreign arbitrators, but not the representation of parties by foreign counsel.
+"The Arbitration Act (No. 2) B.E.
+2562 (2019)" which became effective on 14 April 2019 addresses only the appointment of foreign arbitrators, but not the representation of parties by foreign counsel.
+However, according to amendments under the Arbitration Act (No. 2) B.E.
+2562 (2019), arbitrators can request for a certificate from an institution legally established for the purposes of settling disputes by arbitration for which they work and use such certificate as a supporting document to apply for a visa and a work permit.

-21.15 When and under what conditions can courts intervene in arbitrations?
+22.15 When and under what conditions can courts intervene in arbitrations?

-The arbitrators, or any party with the approval of the majority of the tribunal, may make an application for the court intervention, when they are of the opinion that a specific procedure can only be carried out by a court

-(such as summoning a witness or ordering production of a document).
+The arbitrators, or any party with the approval of the majority of the tribunal, may make an application for the court intervention, when they are of the opinion that a specific procedure can only be carried out by a court (such as summoning a witness or ordering production of a document).
 So long as the request is within its jurisdiction, the court shall accept the application.